3 – 18” wires, 20 gauge, stranded, in Red, Black, and White (or any 3 colors)

 Placing the polycarbonate flush over the support channel, drill two holes near the ends into the epoxied plastic fillers.
 These are used for two metric 4 x 10mm self-tapping metal screws.
 In the center drill through the polycarbonate for the 3 holes that are used to secure the T-Badge.
 Mount the T-Badge and the two end screws as a test.
 It should hold the polycarbonate flush with the front of the support.

-On my polycarbonate, the one side has a frosted protection film, and the other side a protection film with some logos on it.
+On my polycarbonate, one side has a frosted protection film, and the other side protection film with some logos on it.
 I removed the logo protection layer but left the frosted layer attached.
 This will remain on the inside to diffuse the LED light.
+For Plaid, where I was reusing the same plastic, the protection film was starting to peel.
+I remove it, applied a layer of 3″ wide thin double-sided clear adhesive tape, and then applied a 0.1mm white plastic diffuser.
+Both the tape and the diffuser were stuff I had laying around, so I have no idea of part numbers or where to get them.
+You may have to improvise your own diffuser.

 Disassemble the T-badge, polycarbonate, and NeoPixels.
 Drill three holes for the power and data wires in the back of the support.
 Remount the NeoPixels feeding the wires through the holes.
 Mount the 3D printed receiver box, and drill additional holes to feed the wires into the Receiver box.
-Feed the wires through the 3 small holes in the receiver box, and solder them to the PCB (marked as +, data and -).
+Feed the wires through the 3 small holes in the receiver box, and solder them to the PCB (marked as +, data, and -).
+Note the Refresh and Plaid have the receiver box and holes in different locations.